ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 to the definitions in {{-json}}, i.e., is indeed a JSON value.)

-The JSONPath query is a sequence of zero or more *selectors*, each of which is applied to the result of the previous selector and leaves input to the next selector.
+The JSONPath query is a sequence of zero or more *selectors*, each of which is applied to the result of the previous selector and provides input to the next selector.
 These results and inputs take the form of a *nodelist*, i.e., a sequence of zero or more nodes.